ExpiredOnions/KMIDS-GFM-Future-Engineer-2025/README.md

 Our goal is to design and build a reliable and efficient system that demonstrates our technical and collaborative skills while serving as a learning experience.
 We followed a systemic process, brainstorming, researching, prototyping, testing, and iterating.
 We maintained detailed documentation for ease of knowledge sharing and smoother workflow thoughout the project.

-The robot is engineered with a modular chassis, powered by a ..., and controlled via an ....
-It utilises a combination of sensors ---.
+The robot is engineered with a modular chassis, powered by a N20 motor with an encoder, and controlled using Raspberry Pi 5 and Raspberry Pi Pico 2.
+It utilises a combination of an RPLidar C1 LIDAR sensor and a fish-eye lens camera to provide a 360° view for obstacle detection and navigation.

-Our objective was to create an intelligent robot that is capable of navigating through obstacles with precision and speed.
+Our objective was to create an intelligent robot that is capable of navigating through obstacles with pinpoint precision and speed.

 <!-- NOTE: You should add a few paragraphs here about your inspiration, high-level goals, team structure, and overall approach. -->